Cutting-edge scientific R&D firms recognised at Institute of Physics Business Awards 2020

 For innovative contributions to the rail industry via the development of non-invasive imaging instrumentation and techniques

-A spin-out from the Universities of Durham, Sheffield and St Mary's, Geoptic has built novel instrumentation and analysis tools that exploit naturally occurring cosmic ray muons to form images of otherwise hard-to-access objects.
+A spin-out from the universities of Durham, Sheffield and St Mary’s (Twickenham), Geoptic has built novel instrumentation and analysis tools that exploit naturally occurring cosmic ray muons to form images of otherwise hard-to-access objects.

 ORCA Computing (London)